a-type/0g/packages/0g/README.md

 }
 ```

-To start modeling your game behavior, you'll probably first begin defining Stores.
+To start modeling your game behavior, you'll probably first begin defining Components.

-"Stores" replace ECS "Components" naming (disambiguating the term from React Components).
-Stores are where your game state lives.
-The purpose of the rest of your code is either to group, change, or render Stores.
+"Components" replace ECS "Components" naming (disambiguating the term from React Components).
+Components are where your game state lives.
+The purpose of the rest of your code is either to group, change, or render Components.

-Stores come in two flavors:
+Components come in two flavors:

 - _Persistent_ : Serializeable and runtime-editable<sup>1</sup>, this data forms the loadable "scene."
   - Example: Store the configuration of a physics rigidbody for each character